DiagSet: a dataset for prostate cancer histopathological image classification

-Throughout the conducted experimental study we considered several notable architectures of the convolutional neural networks proposed in the recent years: AlexNet \citep{krizhevsky2012imagenet}, VGG16 and VGG19 \citep{simonyan2014very}, ResNet50 \citep{he2016deep} and InceptionV3 \citep{szegedy2016rethinking}.
-All of the models were trained for 50 epochs using the SGD optimizer with initial learning rate equal to 0.0001, decayed after each 20 epochs with a rate of 0.1, and batch size equal to 32.
+Throughout the conducted experimental study we considered several notable architectures of the convolutional neural networks and vision transformers proposed in recent years: AlexNet \cite{krizhevsky2012imagenet}, VGG16 and VGG19 \cite{simonyan2014very}, ResNet50 \cite{he2016deep}, InceptionV3 \cite{szegedy2016rethinking} and ViT-B/32 \cite{transformer_16x16}.
+All of the models were trained for 50 epochs using the SGD optimizer with an initial learning rate equal to 0.0001, decayed after every 20 epochs with a rate of 0.1, and batch size equal to 32.
 All of the models were regularized using weight decay equal to 0.0005.
-Additionally, AlexNet and both VGG models used dropout equal to 0.5.
-To augment the data, during training we cropped random $224\times224$ patches from the original $256\times256$ images, and afterwards applied random horizontal flip and rotation by a random multiple of a 90 degree angle.
+Additionally, AlexNet and both VGG models used a dropout equal to 0.5.
+To augment the data, during training, we cropped random $224\times224$ patches from the original $256\times256$ images, and afterward applied random horizontal flip and rotation by a random multiple of a 90-degree angle.
 During the evaluation we instead used a central cropping to obtain the same patch size.
-In both cases input images were preprocessed by subtracting the ImageNet \citep{deng2009imagenet} image mean, that is a tuple (123.680, 116.779, 103.939).
+In both cases, for CNNs input images were preprocessed by subtracting the ImageNet \cite{deng2009imagenet} image mean, that is, a tuple (123.680, 116.779, 103.939) and for ViT-B/32 images were normalised using ImageNet mean (0.485, 0.456, 0.406) and standard deviation (0.229, 0.224, 0.225).
 Unless otherwise specified, the weights of all of the models were transferred from a model trained on the ImageNet dataset.